michaeldexter/occambsd/README.md

-bos-upload.sh		Launched by bos-lite.sh if present for uploating to a web server (not included) build-option-smoke-test.sh	A build option CI test proposed to the FreeBSD cluster aministration team occambsd.sh		Builds a "svelte", purpose-build FreeBSD bootable disk image using the FreeBSD build(7) system imagine.sh		Images official and OccamBSD bootable disk images to hardware and virtual machine images rc.local.sh		Launched by imagine.sh or renamed to /etc/rc.local, configures FreeBSD system in an idempotent manner
+bos-upload.sh		Launched by bos-lite.sh if present for uploating to a web server (not included) build-option-smoke-test.sh	A build option CI test proposed to the FreeBSD cluster aministration team occambsd.sh		Builds a "svelte", purpose-build FreeBSD bootable disk image using the FreeBSD build(7) system profile-minimum.txt	A minimum system configuration for use on a virtual machine profile-zfs.txt		The minimum configuration with ZFS added profile-hardware.txt	A minimum configuration with ZFS and hardware machine support, tested on a ThinkPad imagine.sh		Images official and OccamBSD bootable disk images to hardware and virtual machine images rc.local.sh		An experimental stand-alone or /etc/rc.local script that configures FreeBSD system in an idempotent manner

 ## New Approach